Paul-Debiasi/small_blog_form/README.md

 - UI :
     - Scss for the style && styled components
-    - The UI is inspired by BIKELEASING  official web page.
+    - The UI is inspired by the official web page.
 I used company color the create continuity in the page, in the same way, font-family, company Logo.

 - Routing :
     - React router dom 5.3